antouanbg/Bulgarian_Linguistic/README.md

-# Collection of Bulgarian resources such as Corpus, Models for ASR, TTS and NLP tasks together with different tools/apps.
+# "All in one place" collection and resources of Bulgarian Corpus, Models, datasets for ASR, TTS and NLP tasks together with some tools/apps will be needed.
 You may find here publically available different Bulgarian datasets and models used for ASR, TTS, and NLP tasks together with open source tools and apps.
 I hope to publish also Multimedia Corpus of Spoken Bulgarian in different domains like SmartHome for example.

 If you are having a publically available dataset and would like to share with us please let me know.